stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 - various selection tools
 - standard display or even / odd spreads (like a book)
 - several event listeners
-- various approaches to scrolling (vertical, horizontal, "wrapped" scrolling)
+- multiple approaches to scrolling (vertical, horizontal, "wrapped" scrolling)
 - Internationalization (providing translations to several dozen languages)
 - direct access to the core API of pdf.js (including TypeScript definition files)
 - plus the ability to deactivate each of these features
-- and/or to customize the toolbars and menus according to your needs.
+- and to customize the toolbars and menus according to your needs.

 Not to mention the ability to display PDF files, running on Mozilla's pdf.js 2.4.456, released in March 2020.
 If you're the daring one, you can also use the developer version 2.5.
 It's bleeding edge, so use it at own risk, but it fixes at least one bug ([#285](https://github.com/stephanrauh/ngx-extended-pdf-viewer/issues/285)), so it may be worth a look.

-## Potentially breaking changes with version 3.0.0
-- I've fixed the behavior of `(zoom)`.
-Now this event is never triggered if the value of `[zoom]` is `"auto"`, `"page-width"`, `"page-fit"` or `"page-actual"`.
-It was always meant to work like this, but nonetheless, fixing this bug might break your application.
-If it does, use `(currentZoomFactor)` instead.
-- I've updated to the most current version of pdf.js (2.4.456).
-That's shouldn't break anything, but you never know, so I've included it in this list.

 ## Alternatives
 <details>